filswan/go-swan-client/README.md

 ## Upload Car Files
 :bell: The input dir should only be absolute one.

-It is required to upload car files to file server after they are generated, either to web server or to ipfs server.
+:bell: It is required to upload car files to file server, either to web server or to ipfs server.

 ### Option:one: To a web-server manually
 ```shell